yzerlaut/graphs/README.md

 ### Analysis automation (on full dataset) using scripts

-### Exports to multi-panel figures for final reports
+### Exports to carefully-designed multi-panel figures for final reports

 ## Installation